Wake Up Dead Man: Christian faith vs. Religious wolves

 Members of the Our Lady of Perpetual Fortitude Catholic Church as portrayed in Wake Up Dead Man: A Knives Out Mystery (Netflix, 2025).

-Through his cult of personality, Wicks leans into his ego-driven “shouting” each Sunday to further his control of the loyal few who remain.
+Through his cult of personality, Wicks instead focuses on his ego-driven “shouting” each Sunday to further his control of the loyal few who remain.

-By fighting the “wolves” Wicks sees outside the church walls, he’s actually sectioning his following from help — leaving them unprotected and easy prey.
+By fighting the “wolves” Wicks sees outside the church walls, he’s actually separating his followers from the grace and love they actually need — leaving them unprotected and easy prey.

 Cue all the stereotypes of religious people being led astray: